 The objective of this proposal is to investigate if duloxetine is effective as a third choice pain medication for treating chronic pain in OA compared to usual care.
-Furthermore, we will assess the cost-effectiveness of duloxetine treatment and if the presence of neuropathic pain component favorably modifies the response to treatment and if the presence of neuropathic pain will be necessary for (cost-)effectiveness.
+Furthermore, we will assess the cost-effectiveness of duloxetine treatment and if the presence of neuropathic pain will be necessary for (cost)-effectiveness.